-2 Narody yevropeyskoy chasti SSSR, I, Moscow, 1964, pp. 22-23.
+2 Narody yeuropeyskoy chasti SSSR, I, Moscow, 1964, pp. 22-23.

 took place in fact in our own times.
-Its decisive period was from 1933 to 1937, when Ukrainian cultural-educational centres and schools on the Kuban' and in the Northern Caucasus were dispersed by the Terror, and those people who defended the Ukrainian character of the local population (in fact, Ukrainian) were wiped out.
+Its decisive period was from 1933 to 1937, when Ukrainian cultural-educational centres and schools on the Kuban' and in the Northern Caucasus were liquidated, and those people who defended the Ukrainian character of the local population (in fact, Ukrainian) were wiped out.
 Ever since, many people have even been afraid to admit to being Ukrainians ...